Janet Jackson Fans Aren’t Happy With MTV Claiming They’ve Always Supported Her Career

 “Do y’all blacklist all the artists you love for over 10 years?
 Or was Janet the only one to receive this “special” treatment?” one fan questioned.

-“”Always” is completely inaccurate.
+“‘Always’ is completely inaccurate.
 Anyone born before 2010 knows that’s a lie.
 Just own when you completely disrespected her from 2004 up until a few years ago,” another demanded.

 “You blacklisted her for something that wasn’t her fault, get out.”

-MTV is yet to respond to any of the backlashes from the tweet.
+MTV is yet to respond to the backlash from the tweet.

 Later this month, Janet will embark on her first ever Las Vegas residency titled “Metamorphosis.”
-The shows will take place at Park Theater and will run until August 10.
-Four days ago, Jackson revealed via Instagram that she will be playing a concert at the Chase Center in San Fransisco, California to celebrate 30 years of her legendary album, Janet Jackson’s Rhythm Nation 1814 in September.
-Recently, The Inquisitr reported Guzman discussing the story behind the iconic photoshoot for the album campaign.
+The shows will take place at the Park Theater and will run until August 10.
+Four days ago, Jackson revealed via Instagram that she will be playing a concert at the Chase Center in San Fransisco, California, to celebrate 30 years of her legendary album, Janet Jackson’s Rhythm Nation 1814 in September.
+Recently, The Inquisitr reported on Guzman discussing the story behind the iconic photo shoot for the album campaign.